1934 Auckland Rugby League season: Fourth Grade (Hospital Cup)

 Newton Rangers won the championship.
 Whilst they had been a founding club in Auckland Rugby League they had won very few championship competitions.
 They were generally competitive in the senior grade from time to time however they typically struggled in the lower grades in the early decades winning very few titles.
 It was just their fifth championship in any grade through 25 seasons of competition.
 Newton finished a single point ahead of Manukau and sealed it after a 6–0 win over Marist on September 1.
 In the knockout competition semi final they beat Marist, while in the other semi final Glen Ora had a 14–11 win over Papakura.
-In the final Glen Ora beat Newton to achieve their first ever trophy in the clubs history.
+In the final Glen Ora beat Newton to achieve their first ever trophy in the club's history.
 The same team coached by O. Tuohy would go on to win the championship in 1935.
 They were captained by R. Rogers who became their manager for the 1935 season.
 The win-draw-loss results for all sides are accurate however many scores were not reported so the for and against totals are inaccurate aside from Papakura who had every single result reported in the Franklin Times.
 Northcote withdrew from the competition after round 13 having played 11 games.